SUI-Components/sui-components/components/layout/grid/README.md

 # LayoutGrid

 > The layout grid component adapts to screen size (responsive), ensuring consistency across layouts.
 > The grid creates visual consistency between layouts while allowing flexibility across a wide variety of designs.
-Based on our design principles, this component is based on a 12 column grid layout.
+Based on our design principles, this component is based on a 12 columns grid layout.

 ## Installation